 If the borrower does not stick to the terms of the agreement, it is your choice as to how to proceed.
 The first step is to talk to them – establish what the problem is and whether you can resolve it between you.
 You may wish to vary the terms in the initial agreement (to give them more time to repay, for example).
 In this case you must both sign the updated agreement with witnesses present.

-If the loan agreement has been breached and you decide you want to get your money back, you can take legal action.
-For amounts less than £5,000 you should first approach the Small Claims Court.
+If the agreement has been breached and you decide you want to get your money back, you can take legal action.
+For amounts less than £5,000 you should first approach the Small Claims Court or Money Claim Online.
 For larger amounts you will need to seek legal advice.